Bangor Bangors: History

 Bangor/Berwick player Joe Campinha, formerly of the Baltimore Elite Giants, is recognized as breaking the color barrier in the North Atlantic League, playing catcher for the 1949 Bangor/Berwick Pickers, while hitting .269.

 In 1950, the Bangor Bangors resumed play as members of the North Atlantic League.
 Berwick also continued play in the eight–team league, hosting the Berwick Slaters.
 In their final season of play, Bangor finished the regular season with a record of 65–71.
-The Bangors placed 6th while drawing 15,302 at Bangor Stadium.
-Playing under manager Al Gardella, the Bangors finished their final season 23.5 games behind the 1st place Lebanon Chix.
+The Bangors placed sixth while drawing 15,302 at Bangor Stadium.
+Playing under manager Al Gardella, the Bangors finished their final season 23.5 games behind the first place Lebanon Chix.
 Player/manager Al Gardella managed his brother Danny Gardella on the 1950 Bangors.
-After the conclusion of the 1950 season, the North Atlantic League permanently folded after the final two seasons of North Atlantic League saw overall league attendance drop from to just over 242,000 in 1949 to 175,000 in 1950.
+After the conclusion of the 1950 season, the North Atlantic League permanently folded after the final two seasons of North Atlantic League saw overall league attendance drop from 242,000 in 1949 to 175,000 in 1950.

 Bangor, Pennsylvania has not hosted another minor league team.